rochiecuevas/Mission_Mars/README.md

 ```

 ### Building the `index.html` page
-A `templates` folder was created to store the `index.html`.
-This would allow `app.py` to extract from the MongoDB database directly onto the webpage.
+A `templates` folder was created to store the `index.html` file.
+This would allow `app.py` to extract from the MongoDB database directly and load onto the webpage.
 The `index.html` used Bootstrap CSS for formatting and layouting.

 A button on the `<div class = "jumbotron">` that acted like a link to `app.py` was added.
+Each time this button was clicked, the most updated information about Mars from the NASA mission was placed in `index.html`.

 ```html
 <a class = "btn btn-info btn-lg" href = "/scrape">Live: From Mars!</a>